Paal Dabba: Career

-Anish started his career professionally in 2022 with his single "3SHA" while he was a part of Bfab Dance Crew.
+Anish (Paal Dabba) started his career professionally in 2022 with his single "3SHA" while he was a part of Bfab Dance Crew.
 The track gained recognition.
 In 2023, he performed the song "His Name Is John" from the unreleased movie Dhruva Natchathiram.
 The same year, he released "170CM" through Think Music Indie, which was featured in Apple's 'Work is worth it' campaign.
 The track received critical acclaim.

 In 2024, he sang "Galatta", featuring Sushin Shyam and Vinayak Sasikumar, from the Malayalam film Aavesham.
 The track received over 30 million streams, charting in the Top 100 in India & UAE on Spotify Charts.

 His release "Kaathu Mela" with OfRo came out in 2024 and went viral on Instagram.
 The track ranked in the Top 100 Spotify India Charts.
 The music video for the song was filmed on a police station set, highlighting the current state of law and order.

 He performed the promo song "Makkamishi" from the 2024 Tamil film Brother.
 Anish was featured in Rolling Stone India's "Future Top 25 Artists 2024" and in Prime Music's "Future Artists of the Generation".